-Anticipatory Set: Brainstorm words students associate with blanket.
+Brainstorm words associated with blanket.
 This may bring to mind words like warmth, comfort, protection, love.

-Ask the students to share their feelings, thoughts, and prior knowledge about giving blankets.
-Ask them if they want to do a blanket project together.
+Discuss thoughts and prior knowledge about giving blankets.
+Use a decision-making model to decide whether they want to do a blanket project together.

-Talk about different ways to make blankets: piecing scraps into quilts, using fleece, or other method.
-Discuss whether they have the collective time, talent, and materials to make several blankets as a class.
+There are different ways to make blankets (look them up online): piecing scraps into quilts, using fleece, or using a gently used blanket to sew a sleeping bag.
+Discuss whether they have the time, talent, and materials to make several blankets as a group.
+Discuss:

 Part of the decision process is understanding opportunity cost.
-Explain that it refers to "the next best alternative that must be given up when a choice is made."
+This refers to "the next best alternative that must be given up when a choice is made."
 For example, if I choose cereal for breakfast, my next best alternative I give up is eggs.
-Explain that it does not refer to every alternative--just the next best choice (opportunity).
-Practice this concept by having students decide what opportunity costs are to the every day decisions they make.
+Explain that it does not refer to every alternative - just the next best choice (opportunity).
+Practice this concept by having the young people decide what opportunity costs are to the every day decisions they make.

 What is the opportunity cost when I choose (use examples meaningful to your students) ...